Yunight/Yunight/README.md

 ## I'm a Gamer, Developer, and Traveller !!

 - 🔭 I just launched my website [Benchi-Chen][website]
-- 🌱 I’m currently using Flutter / React
+- 🌱 I’m currently using React / Typescript / Nextjs
 - 👯 I’m looking to collaborate with other people / company
 - 🥅 2022 Goals: Contribute more to Open Source projects and create my own app to help people around the world
 - ⚡ Fun fact: I'm pretty good at fighting games and i do speak 4 languages : Chinese Mandarin / Wenzhouhua , English & French !